 Globe Life and Accident Insurance Company, better known as Globe Life, is a Texas-based insurance provider.
 Founded in 1951, the company has managed to carve a niche for itself in the industry over the past six decades.

-The company currently has over 4 million policyholders and has $80 billion of life insurance at play.
+The company currently has over 4 million policyholders and has $80 billion of life insurance in force.

-Globe Life is a wholly-owned subsidiary of Texas-based Touchmark Corporation, which is a holding company for a number of other insurance companies including American Income Life, National Income Life, United American, Family Heritage Life, Liberty National, and Globe Life Insurance Company of New York.
+Globe Life is a wholly-owned subsidiary of Texas-based Touchmark Corporation, which is a holding company for several other insurance companies including American Income Life, National Income Life, United American, Family Heritage Life, Liberty National, and Globe Life Insurance Company of New York.

-Globe Life has an A.M.
-Best rating of A+, which is the second highest rating offered by the company.
-It also has an AA rating from Standard & Poor’s.
+As of July 17, 2020, Globe Life has an A.M.
+Best rating of A , which is a downgrade from their previous rating of A+.
+It also has an AA rating from Standard & Poor.
 These ratings are a strong indicator of the company’s financial strength and stability.

 Apart from this, Globe Life also has a BBB (Better Business Bureau) rating of A+, which is a sign that a large section of their consumer base is satisfied with their services.